Effective regions and kernels in continuous sparse regularisation, with application to sketched mixtures: State-of-the-art on continuous sparse regularisation with BLASSO

 Note that every draw of the sketch model kernel meets Definition~\ref{def:model_kernel} and satisfies the continuity assumption~\eqref{hyp:continuous_model_kernel} with the construction~\eqref{eqs:def_sketch_blasso}.
 Furthermore, its limit as~$m$ tends to infinity is almost surely the population model kernel, for fixed $\bs$ and $\bt$.

 An interesting feature of the sketched problem is to reduce the computational cost induced by the model kernel by considering an empirical version of rank $m$.
-Moreover, \textcite{poon2023geometry} showed that the error bound analysis of the BLASSO also holds for its sketched counterpart, provided that $K_\model$ satisfies the \textbf{LPC} assumption, under additional probabilistic assumptions on the tails of the feature function $\varphi_\bomega$ and its derivatives, which are detailed later in~\Cref{hyp:sketch_function_bounded}.
+Moreover, \textcite{poon2023geometry} showed that the error bound analysis of the BLASSO also holds for its sketched counterpart, provided that $K_\model$ satisfies the $\LPC$ assumption, under additional probabilistic assumptions on the tails of the feature function $\varphi_\bomega$ and its derivatives, which are detailed later in~\Cref{hyp:sketch_function_bounded}.

-However, proving the \textbf{LPC} assumption has to be done on a case by case basis, possibly leading to tedious calculations.
-Instead, we propose in this paper to \textit{switch} to another kernel (known to satisfy the \textbf{LPC}) using an alternative (continuous) sketching function $\psi_\bomega\,:\,\Param\to\mathbb C$.
+However, proving the $\LPC$ assumption has to be done on a case-by-case basis, possibly leading to tedious calculations.
+Instead, we propose in this paper to \textit{switch} to another kernel (known to satisfy the $\LPC$) using an alternative (continuous) sketching function $\psi_\bomega\,:\,\Param\to\mathbb C$.
 We define the associated kernel by

 where we assume that $K(\cdot,\cdot)$ is real valued and the expectation is taken with respect to the same distribution~$\SketchDist$.
 Given a model kernel $K_\model$, we characterize a broader class of kernels $K$ that can be used as \textit{pivot} in the BLASSO analysis, provided that $\Hilbert_\model$ is continuously included in their RKHS (see~\Cref{fig:kernel_switch}).
 Our result offers an alternative route to obtain the controls of~\Cref{eqs:error_bounds} when considering a specific BLASSO problem.